-Once you’ve noticed the relationship between sentences in a paragraph and the meaning they convey, you will be able to deal with the questions pertaining to the passage far more confidently.
+Once you’ve noticed the relationships between sentences in a paragraph and the meanings they convey, you will be able to deal with the questions more confidently.
 Indeed, you’ll be able to formulate an answer in your head.
 And if you do have to consult the passage (as you should), you’ll know where to look.

-All in all, becoming an adept active reader will help you home in on the correct answer, instead of having you fumble frantically through the morass of words that make up the answer choices.
+All in all, becoming an adept active reader will help you home in on the correct answer instead of having to fumble frantically through the morass of words that make up the answer choices.

 Most Popular Resources